polca/premise/docs/consequential.rst

-The premise module allows users to import and adjust the consequential system model of the ecoinvent database v3.8 and 3.9, with a focus on electricity and fuel markets.
+The premise module allows users to import and adjust the consequential system model of the ecoinvent database v.3.8, v.3.9 and v.3.10, with a focus on electricity and fuel markets.
-This work is based on a publication with available at https://doi.org/10.1016/j.rser.2023.113830
+This work is based on a publication available at https://doi.org/10.1016/j.rser.2023.113830

 If you use this module, please cite the publication: